 Indeed, and especially my work life or rather my ability to work.
 It is hard to find a decent income when you feel well only 10 days a month.
 But the saddest thing happened when I got pregnant at the age of 21.

-In the beginning of the pregnancy I thought that the attacks had become more rare but after the sixth month a severe nausea and vomiting arose.
-I was taken to hospital and stayed there for a few days until my symptoms had gone.
+In the beginning of the pregnancy I thought that the attacks had become rarer but after sixth month severe nausea and vomiting arose.
+I was taken to the hospital and stayed there for a few days until my symptoms had gone.
 On the eighth month of the pregnancy, I felt a pull in the belly and was taken to a maternity hospital.
 At that moment from my point of view, everything looked as if it was the beginning of the childbirth.
 However, in the hospital, they said that it was just prodromal or false contractions and sent me home.
 Only a few hours later my pain increased dramatically.
 I can safely say that I am able to endure many kinds of pain, but this one was literally unbearable.
 Soon after I appeared in the same hospital with the same physicians who treated me as a malingerer.
 Probably that is why it took a long time until finally, they made the Caesarean section, but the baby was already dead.
 It was a boy.
 It was a dream of mine to have a son so that was really the saddest thing.

 The surgery itself was also giving me great difficulties as I had severe edema.
 On top of that, I had disseminated intravascular coagulation, a serious disorder in which the proteins that control blood clotting become overactive.
 When you have an injury, proteins in the blood-forming blood clots travel to the site of injured spot to help stop bleeding.
 If you have disseminated intravascular coagulation, these proteins are abnormally active throughout the body and that may lead to for instance inflammation or infection.
 This caused that I almost lost my uterus, but fortunately, they were able to save it.